 - Stir in the sugar and the water.

 - Heat over low heat, stirring frequently, until the fruit begins to break apart.
 This will take between ten and fifteen minutes.

 - Remove from the heat and stir, breaking any remaining pieces of fruit down so that the fruit is a rough puree.
 Don’t worry about the seeds.

-- Let the mixture cool and refrigerate for at least an hour or up to 24 hours.
+- Let the mixture cool and then refrigerate for at least an hour or up to 24 hours.

 - Remove the gooseberry puree from the fridge.
 Drain away any runny liquid using a sieve.

 - Stir the St Gemain liqueur or Elderflower cordial into the gooseberry puree.

 - Whip the cream and the tablespoon of sugar in an electric mixer until soft peaks form.

 - Whip in the yogurt.

 - Fold the gooseberry puree very gently into the cream and yogurt mixture.
 It’s okay if you can see ripples of puree.

 - Spoon gently into 6 serving dishes.